Alabama Water Quality at a Glance

 PFAS “Forever Chemicals”

 What we see: ADEM sampling shows PFAS detections at some plants and wells across Alabama (see ADEM summary and site-level tables)2.
-EPA limit: 4 ppt for PFOA/PFOS (set in 2024; compliance targeted for 2029)1.
-Why it matters: Reducing PFAS helps lower long-term exposure while utilities add treatment.
+EPA limits: Finalized in 2024 (including 4 ppt for PFOA/PFOS), with phased monitoring and compliance deadlines1.
+Why it matters: Lowering PFAS levels can reduce long-term exposure while utilities add treatment.

 Impact (plain English): These chemicals can stick around in water and people.
-Over long periods, lowering exposure is a cautious choice while research continues6.
+Many people choose to reduce exposure where practical, while research continues and utilities upgrade systems6.

 Legacy Industrial Contaminants

-What we see: Historic industry in corridors like Birmingham and the Tennessee Valley means ongoing source-water protection and, where needed, cleanup.
-ADEM and local utilities oversee actions and monitoring4.
+What we see: Historic industry in corridors like Birmingham and the Tennessee Valley means ongoing source-water protection and, where needed, cleanup actions.
+State and local programs oversee monitoring and compliance.

 Impact (plain English): Keeping pollution out of rivers and aquifers protects treatment plants and helps keep drinking water within limits.